Central Chile – Santiago to the Araucaria Forestsfrom

 In the foothills we’ll be looking for 6 endemics: Chilean Tinamou, Moustached Turca, White-throated and Dusky Tapaculos, Crag Chilia and Dusky-tailed Canastero.

 Today will be a great introduction to the birds of Central Chile, from common widespread species to local specialties.
 Climbing to higher elevations that are easily accessible from Santiago also offers stunning mountain landscapes.
 In the afternoon return to hotel, night in Santiago.

-DAY 3 - 12th Feb: FULL DAY ON THE PACIFIC COAST
+DAY 3 - PACIFIC COAST

 Leaving early from Santiago we will head towards the coastal city of San Antonio.
 Just south of the city we will visit a recently created reserve on the Maipo river estuary.
 This reserve protects one of the most important wetlands in central Chile, where we’ll be able to enjoy large groups of shorebirds, gulls, Black Skimmers, terns, pelicans.

 The reedbeds at the reserve entrance are a great place to see the stunning, but skulking, Many-colored Rush-Tyrant and Wren-like Rushbird, as well as Yellow-winged Blackbird and Sedge Wren.

 After scanning the masses of migrant shorebirds on the mudflats in search of potential rarities we will pay some more attention to the passerines and look for the rare Ticking Doradito, Spectacled Tyrant, Correndera Pipit and the Chilean endemics Dusky Tapaculo and Dusky-tailed Canastero.